A professional removing black mould.

 • Structure drying

-If your home has been flooded, you can get your entire home dried.
-This is ideal for homes that are carpeted and susceptible to mold.
-Structure drying helps with mold prevention and prevents further damage to your household items.
-The prices vary for structure drying, depending on the size of the flooded area and the level of damage.
-Typically, structure drying costs $2,400.
+If your home has been flooded, you can get your entire home-dried.
+This is ideal for carpeted homes that are susceptible to mold.
+Structure drying is highly recommended as it helps prevent mold and further damage to household items.
+Prices vary for structure drying, depending on the size of the flooded area and the level of damage.

 Mold inspection costs